joakim-brannstrom/dsnapshot/README.md

 # Configuration

+**dsnapshot** look by default for the configuration file `.dsnapshot.toml` in the current directory.
+The configuration file can be manually specified via `-c`.

-The configuration structure is named snapshots with their individual configuration.
+The configuration structure is *named snapshots* with their individual configuration.

 Each snapshot consist of at least one span and src/dst configuration in the